 Birds must be released on the preserve before hunting can be started.
 Waterfowl and other game species not listed on the preserve permit may be hunted within the preserve, but only with the appropriate licenses and during legal seasons, according to state laws and regulations.

 Game harvest and release records must also be maintained and recorded daily throughout the entire preserve season by the operators.
 The harvest records will include the dates the hunters hunted, their names/addresses, driver's license numbers, and number/type of birds harvested.
 The release records will include the date(s) of release, species, sex, number released, and source of the birds.

-New and renewal applications for private shooting preserves will be received in the Pierre office from January 1st through March 1st.
+New and renewal applications for private shooting preserves will be received in the Pierre office from January 1 through March 1.
 Any new preserve application and those preserve applications located within one mile of the publicly defined land, must have a public notice printed in various daily newspapers prior to the approval or denial consideration of the Wildlife Division Director.
 The one mile distance permitted from public land is measured in a straight-line distance from the preserve to the closest point of the public land managed for wildlife and/or hunting.
-If you are considering setting up a shooting preserve, please contact your local Wildlife Conservation Officer and discuss your plans before applying for a private shooting preserve permit.
-If you have any questions, please call 605.223.7665 or write to Shooting Preserves, Department of Game, Fish, and Parks, 20641 SD Hwy 1806, Fort Pierre, SD 57532 or email at firstname.lastname@example.org.
+If you are considering setting up a shooting preserve, please contact your local wildlife conservation officer and discuss your plans before applying for a private shooting preserve permit.